Rough Shoot: Production

 Inspired by Geoffrey Household's novel A Rough Shoot (1953), Shoot First! was filmed on location in England.
 Studio work took place at Riverside Studios, London.
 Some scenes were shot in Madame Tussaud's Wax Museum in London.

 Reception

-In a contemporary review of Shoot First (the title of the U.S. release), Variety magazine declared: "McCrea is excellent as the colonel forced by circumstances into the counterplot, and Keyes is appealing and believable as his wife.
+In a contemporary review of Shoot First (the title of the U.S. release), Variety magazine wrote: "McCrea is excellent as the colonel forced by circumstances into the counterplot, and Keyes is appealing and believable as his wife.
 Lom scores as the swash-buckling counterspy, making a completely engaging character out of what's intended as a caricature.
 Goring scores as the fanatic foreign agent, and Karl Stepanek is excellent as his brutal sidekick.
 Robert Parrish's inventive direction keeps the story moving at a rapid pace."

 Film reviewer Leslie Halliwell in Leslie Halliwell's Film Guide (1989), noted that Rough Shoot was a "minor Hitchcock-style thriller with a climax in Madame Tussauds; generally efficient and entertaining."